Prevalence

 Opioids are often used as a form of medication to relax and relieve the body of moderate to severe pain.
 Due to its relaxing and euphoric effects, many may misuse opioids for non-medical reasons.
 This can be dangerous because opioids can be highly addictive, and overdoses and death are common.

-(Note: Prescription pain relievers include products containing hydrocodone, oxycodone, tramadol, codeine, morphine, prescription fentanyl, buprenorphine, oxymorphone, hydromorphone, Demerol, methadone, or other prescription medication for pain relief.)
+(Note: Prescription pain relievers include products containing hydrocodone, oxycodone, tramadol, codeine, morphine, prescription fentanyl, buprenorphine, oxymorphone, hydromorphone, Demerol, methadone, or other prescription medication for pain relief.
+Prescription pain relievers could include some non-opioids because survey respondents could occasionally specify the misuse of other prescription pain relievers that are not opioids.)

 Source: NSDUH